 VOCABULARY

+Potentiometers are three-terminal resistors with sliding or rotating contacts that provide a voltage divider that can be adjusted.

 A potentiometer acts as an adjustable voltage divider.
 We are going to use a potentiometer to get varying resistance by turning the knob on the component.
 The resistance will range from 0 to 1023 depending with position of knob.